 Produce and support cutting-edge research on resilience in international contexts.

-Steward an Arizona Initiative for Resilience in International Development (AIRID) Network consisting of UArizona faculty, students, and researchers who are advancing academic and educational opportunities related to international development challenges.
+Steward an Arizona Initiative for Resilience and International Development (AIRID) Network consisting of UArizona faculty, students, and researchers who are advancing academic and educational opportunities related to international development challenges.

 We accomplish this through three mechanisms: